This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Transformation and Hosts”.

 c) It is having DNA binding activity

-Explanation: There are various factors which affect the uptake of DNA by the cells. deoR is example of such a mutation which assists the uptake of DNA.
+Explanation: There are various factors which affect the uptake of DNA by the cells. deoR is an example of such a mutation which assists the uptake of DNA.
 It is a transcriptional regulator and is having DNA binding activity.
 It controls the expression of a set of genes involved in deoxyribonucleoside catabolism.

 4. Endogenous DNA-degrading system is not essential in determining transformation efficiency.
-The given statement is true or false?

 Explanation: Endogenous DNA-degrading system is essential in determining the transformation efficiency.